scottish-government-design-system/designsystem.gov.scot/components/back-to-top/index.md

 ## Website analytics

-You can track back to top link clicks through the original page path and the data attribute `data-navigation="backtotop"`.
+You can track back to top link clicks through the original page path and a data attribute describing the action.

+The data attribute is added automatically by the [Design System's "tracking" script](/get-started/tracking/#back-to-top).

 ## Accessibility